layabinu/VIMES_VIsualization_of_Massive_Evolving_Stars/README.md

 this is just an example, you have the options of log/linear or tulips/default and the animation will be created using pygame

+if you want to save as an mp4 file, after log/linear and tulips/default, write the name of the mp4 file you want it saved to (ex: evolution.mp4)
+If you are running this through colab or do not want the pygame display window, you can also add in the word "headless" after the mp4 file name the full command would look something like "./run.sh linear default evolution.mp4 headless"

 things required for this... still needs to be updated  but so far